Commercial Resupply Services: Awards

 When NASA issued the Commercial Resupply Services phase 2 (CRS-2) request for proposal (RFP) in September 2014, it received interest from five companies: Lockheed Martin, Boeing, Orbital ATK, Sierra Nevada, and SpaceX.
 NASA made a competitive range determination to remove Boeing and Lockheed Martin.

-Orbital ATK (later purchased by Northrop Grumman), Sierra Nevada, and SpaceX were awarded CRS-2 contracts in January 2016 with initial task orders awarded in June 2016.
-Each of the three companies is guaranteed at least six cargo missions under the CRS-2 contract.
-As of December 2017, NASA had awarded $2.6 billion on three contracts with a combined, not-to-exceed value of $14 billion.
+Three companies were awarded contracts on January 14, 2016.
+Sierra Nevada Corporation's Dream Chaser, the SpaceX Dragon 2, and Orbital ATK Cygnus were selected, each for a minimum of six launches.
+The maximum potential value of all the contracts was indicated to be $14 billion, but the minimum value is considerably less.
+CRS-2 launches commenced in 2019 and were to extend to at least 2024.
 NASA officials explained that selecting three companies rather than two for CRS-2 increases cargo capabilities and ensures more redundancy in the event of a contractor failure or schedule delay.

+Three more CRS-2 missions for Dragon 2 covering up to CRS-29 were announced in December 2020, and six more were awarded in 2022 covering up to CRS-35.
+The contracts were then extended to 2030.

+Northrop Grumman having purchased Orbital ATK were awarded 2 more Cygnus flights in 2020 and 6 more in 2022 covering up to NG-35 to provide resupply services to the station through 2026.
+The contracts were then extended to 2030.

 The CRS-2 flights commenced in November 2019 with the launch of Cygnus NG-12 mission.

 Inside-cargo is typically transported to and from the space station in "the form factor of single Cargo Transfer Bag Equivalent (CTBE) [which is the] unit for size of bag used to transport cargo from visiting vehicles, such as SpaceX Dragon, Northrop Grumman Cygnus, or JAXA H-II Transfer Vehicle (HTV).
 The bags are sized at 19 × 16.25 × 9 in and limited in transport mass to 60 lb each.
 CTBE units are also used to price, and charge, commercial users of US Orbital Segment stowage space.